-Dr. Sarit Avishai Eliner MD, M.H.A. has been the deputy CEO of the Kaplan Medical Center since March 2016.
-Previously she was the Medical Director of the Jerusalem District in Clalit Health Services from year 2007 to 2016.
+Dr. Sarit Avishai Eliner MD, M.H.A. became the new CEO of the Kaplan Medical Center on November 1, 2018.
+Previously she was deputy CEO of KMC since March 2016 and the Medical Director of the Jerusalem District in Clalit Health Services from year 2007 to 2016.
 Dr. Avishai Eliner returns to Kaplan after being Deputy CEO of the medical center from 2000 to 2007.
-She is a Pediatric Intensive Care Specialist.

-Dr. Avishai Eliner did her fellowship in Pediatric Intensive Care at the Children Hospital in Los Angeles, USA (1991-1995).
-She did her residency in Pediatrics at the Kaplan Medical Center.
-Dr Avishai Eliner received her M.A. degree at the Health Management Faculty in the University of Beer Sheva.
-She is the Head of the Health Management Department at Kaplan Medical Center.
+Dr. Avishai Eliner did her residency in Pediatrics at the Kaplan Medical Center.
+She did her fellowship in Pediatric Intensive Care at the Children Hospital in Los Angeles, USA (1991-1995).
+Dr Avishai Eliner received her M.A. degree at the Health Management Faculty in the University of Beer Sheva and earned a degree as a Specialist in Medical Administration in 2004.
+She is the Head of the Health and Medical Management Department at Kaplan Medical Center.

 Dr. Avishai Eliner serves as an advisor at the Online Medicine in Pediatrics Clalit's service and at the Family Medicine and Skin Medicine community services of Clalit Health Services.